-Gene is a retired business owner and former President of one of East Pasadena’s largest neighborhood associations.
+Gene is a retired business owner and former president of an East Pasadena neighborhood association.
 He graduated from California State University, Los Angeles with a Bachelor of Science in Business Administration.
-He and his wife Joanne, a retired public school teacher, have lived in Pasadena for 30 years.
+Gene has a son, a married daughter and three grandchildren.
+He and his wife Joanne, a retired public school teacher, have lived in Pasadena for 35 years.